 ** Pinch or 2 of cinnamon (I’m addicted to Penzey’s cinnamon)

 ** Pinch of curry powder

 If you’re going to customize, make sure any dry spices go in early.
 They need the time to really flavor the soup.
 For fresh herbs, wait until the end.

 Ps, if you have a baby joining the fun at dinner, take a ladle or so out before you add salt.
-I stirred the soup in with whole fat plain yogurt and put it into these reusable pouches for my one year old.
+I stirred the soup in with whole fat plain yogurt and put it into these reusable pouches (affiliate link) for my one year old.
 Yes, that’s an affiliate link – see more here.